patternhelloworld/laravel-final-logger/README.md

 ## Overview

-Laravel-final-logger provides unique and consistent formats throughout log (all Http, Ajax requests & responses), payload (all Http, Ajax requests & responses), and server-side error log.
-Also, you can nullify any children properties to reduce the size of logged files.
+Laravel-final-logger provides unique and consistent formats for logs across all HTTP and Ajax requests and responses.
+Additionally, it allows you to nullify any child properties to reduce the size of log files.

 ## Installation
 ```bash